Berndtsson-Lempert-Sz\H{o}ke Fields Associated to Proper Holomorphic Families of Vector Bundles: Introduction

 In \cite{bo-sns} and \cite{ly} the curvature formula is obtained under the assumption of local triviality of $\sH \to B$, which makes the computation more manageable.
 In the non-locally trivial case the derivation of the curvature formula is necessarily more complicated.
-To make its meaning maximally clear, the curvature formula is obtained in a pair of theorems.
-To state the first curvature theorem, we need some notation. \begin{enumerate} \item[i.]
+To make its meaning maximally clear, we obtain the curvature formula in a pair of theorems, whose statements make use of the following notation. \begin{enumerate} \item[i.]
 A \emph{horizontal distribution} for $p:X \to B$ is a (not necessarily integrable) subbundle $\theta \subset T_X$ such that $dp |_{\theta} : \theta \to T_B$ is a vector bundle isomorphism.
 Such distributions $\theta$ are in one-to-one correspondence with \emph{horizontal lifts}, i.e., linear maps that assign to a $(1,0)$-vector $\tau \in T^{1,0}_{B,t}$ a $(1,0)$-vector field $\xi ^{\theta}_{\tau} \in \Gamma (X_t, T^{1,0} _X|_{X_t})$ such that $dp \xi ^{\theta} _{\tau} = \tau$.
 (See Paragraph \ref{lifts-paragraph}.) \item[ii.]
 Let $t \in B$ be fixed.
 For $\tau \in T^{1,0} _{B,t}$ we define

 by

 where $u \in H^0 (X, \sC^{\infty} (\Lambda ^{n,0}_{X} \tensor E))$ is any section such that $\iota _{X_t} ^* u = f$ and $\iota _{X_t} ^* L^{1,0} _{\xi ^{\theta} _{\tau}} \dbar u \equiv 0$.
 Here $P_t ^{\perp} \!: H^0(X_t, L^2_{\ell oc} (K_{X_t} \tensor E|_{X_t})) \to \sH _t ^{\perp}$ is the orthogonal projection and